-The component allows to control platform with defined keyboard keys.
-It is realized as a Python script where keys function can be determined.
+The component allows to control the platform with defined keyboard keys.
+It is realized as a Python script where the keys function can be determined.

 The velocities multiplexer component allows to switch between velocities commands sources for example autonomous navigation or manual control.

-The dedicated driver for hardware components of robot.
-It get data from sensors module, motors controller and publishes they to ROS topics.
-The functions of driver are like following:
+The dedicated driver for hardware components of the robot.
+It gets data from the sensors module, motors controller and publishes them to ROS topics.
+The functions of the driver are as following:

 - sending velocities commands from topic /cmd_vel to low-level motors controller,

-- downloading data from sensors module what mean from inertial sensor, magnetometers and proximity sensors.
+- downloading data from sensors module what mean from the inertial sensor, magnetometers, and proximity sensors.
 Also publishing data to following topics: /imu/raw_data i /imu_mag.

 User application with rviz

-The software allows to control platform by user.
-It is based on ROS visualization tool — rviz.
-It displays robot surrounding map, image from Kinect RGB camera and provides features to set autonomous navigation goals.
+The software allows controlling platforms by the user.
+It is based on ROS visualization tool -- rviz.
+It displays a robot surrounding map, image from Kinect RGB camera and provides features to set autonomous navigation goals.

 To improve odometry localization results it was used inertial measurement unit (IMU).
 The data fusion based on Extended Kalman Filter (EKF).

 The OpenNI driver for Kinect.
 It allows to get from Kinect sensor data like a depth image or RGB image.
-The data are publishes to specific topics.
+The data are published to specific topics.

 Laser scan from Kinect

-The software converts a depth image from Kinect sensor to 2D laser scan message (sensor_msgs/LaserScan).
-Additionally it remove ground from depth image and compensates tilt angle of sensor.
-The component was published as part of a depth_nav_tools package on ROS page.
+The software converts a depth image from the Kinect sensor to 2D laser scan message (sensor_msgs/LaserScan).
+Additionally, it removes the ground from the depth image and compensates the tilt angle of the sensor.
+The component was published as part of a depth_nav_tools package on the ROS page.

 Reconfigured standard ROS package for navigation tasks.

-The below pictures shows graphical interface which visualize mobile robot and map of surrounding.
+The below pictures shows graphical interface which visualizes mobile robot and map of the surrounding.

-The conducted tests shows that it is possible to create map and autonomous navigation only with the Microsoft Kinect sensor.
-But it should be noticed that Kinect sensor has some drawbacks in that application like a small field of view angles and not sufficient range.
+The conducted tests show that it is possible to create a map and autonomous navigation only with the Microsoft Kinect sensor.
+But it should be noticed that the Kinect sensor has some drawbacks in that application like a small field of view angles and not sufficient range.
 It makes that robot has sometimes problems with properly localization on the map.